sevogl/pdsnd_github/README.md

 Udacity GIT Projekt

 ### Description
-Describe what your project is about and what it does
+This project is for learning how to use git

 ### Files used
 Include the files used